Our Vision: Engage Educate Empower

-Askdoc was created in 2011 by like minded health care professionals, who wanted to improve the health of the Greater Manchester BAME community.
+Askdoc was created in 2011 by like minded health care professionals, who wanted to improve the health of the Greater Manchester ethnic minority community.

-We are now an established community health organisation for the BAME Community, to help improve health, reduce health inequalities and serve the community.
+We are now an established community health organisation for the ethnic minority community, to help improve health, reduce health inequalities and serve the community.

 We have been involved in collaborative work with Greater Manchester Hepatitis Strategy, Public Health England, Manchester Health and Care Commissioning, Diabetes UK, Target Ovarian Cancer, NHS Oldham CCG, Manchester Health & Care Commission, Macmillan and Ingeus.